Ontario suburban home eligible for 2026 HVAC rebate programs

 Bonus stacking opportunities:

-• Currently heating with oil (+$15,000 Oil-to-HP)
+• Currently heating with oil (+$10,000 Oil-to-HP grant)

-• Household income below 165% LIM (Save On Energy)
+• Household income below 165% LIM (+CGH Affordability up to $25,000 co-delivery)

-• Adding insulation or windows during the same project
+• Adding insulation in the same project (+HRS bundle up to $7,700)

 Free in-home assessment.
 We pre-screen every available rebate, run the stacking math, and give you a written quote with the rebated net cost.
 EcoFrost handles all paperwork end-to-end.